AdobeDocs/campaign-classic.en/help/integrations/using/configuring-shared-audiences-integration-in-adobe-campaign.md

 For the configuration of the integration with People Core service or Audience manager, we also need to configure Campaign Tracking server.

+To enable shared audiences to function with Visitor ID, the tracking server domain should be a sub-domain of the clicked URL or the main website.

+>[!IMPORTANT]
+>
-You need to make sure the Campaign Tracking Server is registered on the domain (CNAME).
+>You need to make sure the Campaign Tracking Server is registered on the domain (CNAME).
 You can find more information about domain name delegation in [this article](https://experienceleague.adobe.com/docs/control-panel/using/subdomains-and-certificates/setting-up-new-subdomain.html).

 ## Step 4: Configure the Visitor ID Service {#step-4--configure-the-visitor-id-service}

 In the case that your Visitor ID service has never been configured on your web properties or websites, refer to the following [document](https://experienceleague.adobe.com/docs/id-service/using/implementation/setup-aam-analytics.html) to learn how to configure your service or the following [video](https://helpx.adobe.com/marketing-cloud/how-to/email-marketing.html#step-two).

+Sync customer identifiers with Declared ID using the `setCustomerID` function in the Experience Cloud ID service with the integration code: `AdobeCampaignID`.
+The `AdobeCampaignID` should match the value of the Reconcilation key set in the Recipient Data Source configured in [Step 2: Configure the Data Sources](#step-2--configure-the-data-sources).

 Your configuration and provisioning are finalized, the integration can now be used to import and export audiences or segments.